IyarLin/R-advantages-over-python/README.md

 # Motivation

-99.9% of all DS tasks can be done using either R ot python - so why does it even matter which one is used?
+99.9% of all DS tasks can be done using either R or python - so why does it even matter which one is used?
 The answer is: Speed.
 The iterative nature of DS development means that the faster a practitioner can transform ideas to code and the faster that code executes - the more